IDAH-BITBOX/TIME_SERIES_ANALYSIS/README.md

 3. Inter Event Time Distribution (IETD) : The time interval between events defined above.

-</br>For more details, please refer to the following paper : ("The origin of bursts and heavy tails in human dynamics, 2005" : https://www.nature.com/articles/nature03459)
+</br>For more details, please refer to the following paper : ("_The origin of bursts and heavy tails in human dynamics_, 2005" : https://www.nature.com/articles/nature03459)

 ### How to analyze time series data from this theory.